 - VA chatbots – the voice you choose should be a representation of your business, which may determine whether you choose a male or female voice.

 Nothing is ever perfect, but by careful management and thoughtful construction at the front end, you can minimise potential problems later on.
-However, if things do go wrong, you’ll need a contingency plan, and the right people to put it into action.
+However, if things do go wrong, you’ll need a contingency plan.
+Or, better yet, you need to be able to jump on the phone and get your Chatbot provider working day and night on a fix.

 - Ensure your IT team are up to date with the programming language and protocols your chatbot uses, and that your developers are on speed-dial!